 Coral Mobile App – Get a £20 free bet

 This is the guide on how to download the Coral mobile app, plus claim the free bets being offered.
 Read on for a review of what the app is all about.
-In essence, the Coral mobile app is a useful way to access betting from a mobile device such as a smartphone (such as iPhone, Android or BlackBerry) or tablet (e.g. iPad, PlayBook).
+In essence, the Coral mobile app is a useful way to access betting from a mobile device such as a smartphone (such as iPhone, Android and others like BlackBerry) or tablet (e.g. iPad, PlayBook).
 The app is responsive to the screen you may be using.
 And regardless of how you access it, the Coral mobile app also provides new customers with a £20 matched bet.
 The next section details how you obtain this free bet, so let’s get right to it.

 Coral Mobile App: Claim the free bet when registering